 In the past, we incurred significant costs associated with the closure or disposition of facilities, and we expect from time to time to evaluate the need for future facility closures or dispositions of assets.
 If we were to elect to dispose of a substantial portion of any of our segments, facilities, or assets, the realized values of such assets could be substantially less than current book values, which would likely result in a material adverse impact on our financial results.
 In addition, we may have warranty claims, costs pursuant to obligations to indemnify buyers after assets are sold, or other unexpected liabilities from closed facilities beyond the closing date, and if we dispose of a segment or business, we may continue to be subject to certain prior liabilities of that business after its disposition and may not be able to negotiate for limitations on those liabilities, all of which could adversely impact our financial returns.

-The COVID-19 pandemic has adversely impacted our business, and this pandemic, along with other potential public health emergencies, could have a future materially adverse impact on our business, including our financial condition, cash flows and results of operations.
+Epidemics, pandemics, and other potential public health emergencies could have a future materially adverse impact on our business, including our financial condition, cash flows and results of operations.